opnsense/docs/source/manual/how-tos/wireguard-client.rst

 Step 2b - Setup Firewall
 ------------------------

-On **Firewall->Rules** add a new rule on your WAN interface allowing the port you set in your instance (Protocol UDP).
+On :menuselection:`Firewall --> Rules` add a new rule on your WAN interface allowing the port you set in your instance (Protocol UDP).
 You also have a new interace **Wireguard** in rules, where you can set granular rules on connection inside your tunnel.